loader-logo

 The final link in the food chain is the decomposers, organisms like bacteria and fungi that break down dead organisms and waste material.
 They return nutrients to the soil, which can be used by plants, thus completing the cycle and starting a new food chain.

-Understanding the transfer of energy in food chains is crucial for ecology, helping us understand how organisms are interconnected and how changes in one part of the food chain can affect the whole ecosystem.
+Understanding the transfer of energy in food chains is crucial for ecology.
+It helps us understand how organisms are interconnected and how changes in one part of the food chain can affect the whole ecosystem.
 Whether you’re a plant soaking up the Sun or a hawk swooping down on a mouse, you’re part of this complex, beautiful dance of energy.

 Understanding ATP (Adenosine Triphosphate): The Powerhouse Molecule of Life